linX-project/linx-unomp-pool-settings/README.md

 **RECONFIGURE YOUR POOL FOR LINX**

-**!!
-IMPORTANT !!**

-DO NOT try to implement this code BEFORE block `#315001` as it will fail.
-This will only work from block `#315001` onwards.

 There are only a couple of things that need to be changed :

-1) The first `rewardRecipient` in your pool config file must pay 2.5 to the Dev Fee address.
+1) The first `rewardRecipient` in your pool config file must pay 1.25 to the Dev Fee address.
    If it is not the first payout or the address or amount is changed, blocks will be rejected.

    ```